 |Women Empowerment||Nike Foundation (Girl Effect), UN Women (iLearn).|

 - First, make sure you have the mobile network of respective Telecommunication company as mentioned above.

 - Then make sure that you have a working data plan.
 The mobile data will not be used on sites available on internet.org but in case, you click a link outside that area, data charges may apply.

-- Go to www.internet.org using mobile web browser (on any internet supported phone).
-Or get its app from Google Play Store (only for an Android smart phone).
+- Go to www.internet.org using a mobile web browser (on any internet supported phone).
+Or get its app from Google Play Store (only for an Android smartphone).
 Downloading the app itself will require mobile data, but it won’t consume data while using the app.

-- Customer will be presented with the language selection page where choice of language can be selected.
+- Customer will be presented with the language selection page where a choice of language can be selected.
 By default, the regional language will be selected.
-Customer can opt for other languages by clicking ‘+’ button on the page.
+The customer can opt for other languages by clicking ‘+’ button on the page.

 - Click “Continue” to get to the main page of Internet.org, with “Free Services” & “Reliance” sections displayed in the choice of language.

 Read Mark’s post regarding Internet.org on Facebook.com